 Our research includes conceptual and empirical work, and is used to create research-informed teaching.
 This research-informed pedagogy is a key aspect of our regional Teaching Partnership, which includes strong links to service providers and service users and carers.
 Research undertaken by the Department seeks to improve our understanding of the world and to change it by making a positive difference in people's lives.

-The Department’s research is organised around seven broad themes
+The Department’s research is organised around six broad themes

 The University also hosts a Research Network on Informal and Formal Caregiving, which brings together academics, informal caregivers and caring professionals who are concerned about or involved in researching contemporary issues and contributing to debates on informal caregiving and caregiving in employment.